tostenzel/tostenzel.github.io/_posts/2023-03-07-dl-transformer.md

 ### Transformer Encoder

-The Transformer architecture, as introduced by Vaswani et al. in 2017 [@vaswani_attention_2017], represents a groundbreaking advancement in deep learning, particularly in the fields of natural language processing and sequence modeling.
-The heart of the Transformer is its encoder, which plays a pivotal role in generating rich input representations using self-attention mechanisms.
+The Transformer architecture, as introduced by Vaswani et al. in 2017 <d-cite key="vaswani_attention_2017"></d-cite>, represents a groundbreaking advancement in deep learning, particularly in the fields of natural language processing and sequence modeling.
+However, nowadays it is the go-to model for many other areas, especially when a lot of resources are available.
+The first major part of the Transformer is its encoder, which plays a pivotal role in generating rich input representations using self-attention mechanisms.

 <figure id="fig:transformer-encoder">
 <center><img src="/assets/img/dl-series/2i-transformer-encoder.png" style="width:40%"></center>
 </figure>

 **Figure 8.
+Transformer encoder.** The Transformer Encoder consists of a stack of identical layers, including a multi-head self-attention layer (Red) for capturing contextual information and a position-wise fully-connected feed-forward network for introducing non-linearity.
+These two components work synergistically to process input sequences effectively and extract meaningful representations, with attention parameters focusing on dependencies and position-wise FNN parameters capturing position-specific patterns.
+Image adapted from <d-cite key="lin_survey_2022"></d-cite>.

-Transformer encoder.** In its original form, the encoder consists of a stack of N = 6 identical layers, each with unique parameters.
+In its original form, the encoder consists of a stack of N = 6 identical layers, each with unique parameters.
 These layers consist of two critical components:

-1. **Multi-Head Self-Attention Layer (Red):** This layer is the cornerstone of the Transformer's ability to capture contextual information from input sequences.
+1. **Multi-head self-attention layer (red):** This layer is the cornerstone of the Transformer's ability to capture contextual information from input sequences.
 It allows the model to focus on different parts of the input sequence simultaneously.
-Self-attention is a mechanism where each input element contributes to the representation of every other element, making it robust to capturing long-range dependencies and essential for tasks such as machine translation [@vaswani_attention_2017].
+Self-attention is a mechanism where each input element contributes to the representation of every other element, making it robust to capturing long-range dependencies and essential for tasks such as machine translation <d-cite key="vaswani_attention_2017"></d-cite>.

-2. **Point-Wise Fully-Connected Feed-Forward Network (Blue):** This layer introduces non-linearity into the network, allowing the model to capture complex patterns and relationships within the data.
+2. **Position-wise fully-connected feed-forward network :** This layer introduces non-linearity into the network, allowing the model to capture complex patterns and relationships within the data.

-These two components, self-attention and point-wise FNN, are fundamental in processing input sequences of varying length effectively and extracting meaningful representations.
-It is crucial to understand the clear distinction between the parameters used in the attention mechanism and those employed in the position-wise Fully-Connected Feed-Forward Network (FNN) in order to understand their task and functionality:
+These two components, self-attention and position-wise FNN, are fundamental in processing input sequences of varying length effectively and extracting meaningful representations.
+It is crucial to understand the clear distinction between the parameters used in the attention mechanism and those employed in the position-wise Fully-Connected Feed-Forward Network (FNN) in order to understand the modules specific tasks and mechanisms:

-- **Attention Parameters:** The attention mechanism's parameters are responsible for capturing dependencies and relationships between elements within the sequence.
+- **Attention parameters:** The attention mechanism's parameters are responsible for capturing dependencies and relationships between elements within the sequence.
 These parameters are shared across all positions in the sequence, enabling the model to learn to attend to different parts of the input sequence effectively.

-- **Position-Wise FNN Parameters:** In contrast, the position-wise FNN parameters introduce non-linearity and complexity into the model.
+- **Position-wise FNN parameters:** In contrast, the position-wise FNN parameters introduce non-linearity and complexity into the model.
 Specifically, the same position-wise Feed-Forward Network (FNN) is applied to each position within the input sequence independently.
 This means that the parameters of the FNN are shared across all positions in the sequence.
 The position-wise FNN typically consists of two linear transformations followed by a non-linear activation function (e.g., ReLU).
 These transformations are applied uniformly to each element in the sequence, allowing the model to capture position-specific patterns and relationships.
 The number of FNN parameters is much larger than the number of attention parameters.

 These two sets of parameters work in synergy to process input sequences effectively while accommodating varying sequence lengths and capturing both global and position-specific information.
 After processing through these layers, the Transformer encoder adds the respective previous input vector to both outputs and normalizes the results using normalized residual layers (yellow).
 Importantly, in the self-attention layer, queries are also functions of the input embeddings, which enhances the model's ability to capture context and dependencies effectively.

 ### Transformer Decoder